67 Heavy Anti-Aircraft Regiment Workshop, Royal Army Ordnance Corps

-In 1911 his father was a gunner in the Royal Garrison Artillery and the family were living in Rome Road, New Romney.
+In 1911 his father Harry was a gunner in the Royal Garrison Artillery and the family were living in Rome Road New Romney.
 Also serving in WW1 from 12 March 1915, his father was awarded the Victory Medal, the British War Medal and the 1914-15 Star, and was sent to reserve on 9 March 1919.
 In 1939 widower Harry was living at 251 Rose Hill Road Ipswich and working as a carter and general labourer.

-William’s brother Charles James Hughes Rattle was also in the Second World War; as a tank troop sergeant in North West Europe with the Royal Hussars.
-As a result of his leadership and bravery, Charles was recommended for the Military Medal.
+William’s younger brother Charles James Hughes Rattle (1914-1985) was also in the Second World War.
+He was a tank troop sergeant in North West Europe with the Royal Hussars.
+As a result of his leadership and bravery during that conflict, Charles was recommended for the Military Medal.

 The 67 (York and Lancaster) HAA regiment was part of the 1st Indian Anti-Aircraft Brigade in India at this time, and went into action in Assam later during September that year.